rihemebh/Security-cheat-sheet/README.md

 Implementation :

 # Elliptic Curve
-DLP problem : finding the number k given a base point P where the point Q = kP.
-This is called the elliptic curve discrete logarithm problem, or ECDLP.
-(Instead of numbers, the elliptic curve’s problems operate on points, and multiplication is used instead of exponentiation.)
+ECC is based on the elliptic curve discrete logarithm problem, or (ECDLP), Instead of numbers, the elliptic curve’s problems operate on points, and multiplication is used instead of exponentiation : **Finding the number k given a base point P where the point Q = kP.**

 ## ECC Auth:

 The standard algorithm used for signing with ECC is ECDSA, which stands for elliptic curve digital signature algorithm.
 This algorithm has replaced RSA signatures and classical DSA signatures in many applications.
 It is, for example, the only signature algorithm used in Bitcoin and is supported by many TLS and SSH implementations.